nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ### Redo a command : `redo`

 Restores most recent command that was undone using `undo`.
+If you use a command that is not undo or redo, while in the midst of undoing, there will no longer be commands to redo.

 Format: `redo`